videmsky/markdown-cv/index.md

 ## Hacker Skills
 An evolving and maturing knowledge of programming patterns, devops workflows, & data magery.
 Strong in Linux, K8s, Git, & geospatial e2e applications.
 Note: As a technical generalist, I am not an expert in any of these technologies.
 However, I have used everything listed here in a professional capacity, many on a day-to-day basis, and mostly in front of customers!
-* • General Programming: Ruby, Golang, Javascript, Python
+* • General Programming: Ruby, Golang, Javascript(TS), Python
 * • Orchestration: Kubernetes, Crossplane(noob), ECS
 * • Configuration: Terraform, KOps, Helm, Kustomize, Kubeadm, Docker, Chef, Ansible, CloudFormation, eksctl
 * • Collaboration: Git, GitHub/GitLab/Gerrit, Jira, Pivotal Tracker